neoforged/Documentation/docs/blockentities/index.md

 }
 ```

-And then, you of course need to use this class as the type in your block registration:
+And then, you of course need to use this class as the type in your [block registration][blockreg]:

 ```java
 public static final DeferredBlock<MyEntityBlock> MY_BLOCK_1 =